Looker Studio (Google Data Studio) Reports: The Ultimate Guide for Agencies and Marketers

 If you haven’t already authorized your data sources, you’ll be asked to do that now.
 Other than that, there is nothing else to do.
 You’ve created a report that can now be optimized in the same way you’d optimize a report you’d create from a blank page.

-Note: No matter the way you choose to create a report, Google Data Studio provides an option to share the report.
+Note: No matter the way you choose to create a report, Looker Studio provides an option to share the report.

 Simply press Share and add as many people as you want to have the access to the report.